 Applying for a school

-Complete the online application form on our website stating your preferred schools in ranked order by the published closing date, 31 October 2023.
+Apply on the portal on the page Starting at a secondary or upper school in September stating your preferred schools in ranked order by the published closing date, 31 October 2024.

 Make sure you have completed any necessary SIFs that are required.
 Please make sure you have fully completed your application form, and if you have applied online make sure it has been submitted properly and you have received a confirmation email.
 You will need to re-submit your online form if you view or make any changes at a later date.